victor013001/security-vigacat/README.md

 # Security Vigacat

-Security Vigacat is the security service for a video game catalogue application, built using Java and Spring.
+Security Vigacat is the security microservice for a video game catalogue application, built using Java and Spring.
 This project was created to practice and improve skills, focusing on key features such as user authentication, authorization, and role-based access control.

 ## Technologies